 However, if you’re pregnant or are planning to conceive soon, it is recommended to avoid this remedy as tulsi leaves when consumed by women who are expecting can have an adverse effect on their babies.

-Fennel seeds have antispasmodic, antioxidant, anti-inflammatory, antimicrobial, antiviral and antibacterial properties.
-This everyday kitchen ingredient can curb indigestion, diarrhea, colic and respiratory ailments, and has a cooling impact on the body.
+Fennel seeds have antispasmodic, antioxidant, anti-inflammatory, antimicrobial, antiviral, and antibacterial properties.
+This everyday kitchen ingredient can curb indigestion, diarrhea, colic, and respiratory ailments, and has a cooling impact on the body.
 Chewing fennel seeds is an extremely easy way of getting refreshing breath while supporting digestion.
 They can effectively reduce gas and bloating as well.
 To reap the best benefits of fennel seeds, dry roast these seeds over medium heat for three to five minutes or until their aroma is released.
 Cool and store it in a glass container.
 Chew on ½ teaspoon of these roasted seeds after every meal , but if you’re pregnant, it’s best you avoid it.

 Drinking a sufficient amount of water throughout the day can help prevent most health ailments.
 Water helps flush down all the ama accumulated in your mouth and keep bad breath at bay.
-When food substances are stuck in the mouth, they decay and cause the build-up of filthy bacteria that not only result in a foul breath but can also pave the way for serious oral problems .
+When food substances are stuck in the mouth, they decay and cause the build-up of filthy bacteria that not only result in foul breath but can also pave the way for serious oral problems .
 Therefore, to avoid all these problems, keep sipping water.

-If you are not into the mouth wash available in the market because of the chemicals in them, you can opt for a safer and natural alternative.
+If you are not into the mouthwash available in the market because of the chemicals in them, you can opt for a safer and natural alternative.
 Honey, when mixed with fresh ginger juice, can work wonders to help you cover the bad morning breath and give you a refreshing breath for the rest of the day .
 Honey has antioxidants and antibacterial, it is used to treat eye diseases, cough, thirst, phlegm, hiccups, blood in vomit, leprosy, worm infestation, diarrhea, and healing wounds.
-When taken in moderation, honey can reduce inflammation that often leads to various serious health diseases.
+When taken in moderation, honey can reduce inflammation which often leads to various serious health diseases.
 Ginger too has anti-inflammatory and antioxidant properties that can help in aiding digestion, reducing nausea, and help fight the flu and common cold.

 Your digestion plays an important role in how your breath smells.
 Good digestion can help you prevent bad breath.
-Therefore, it is advised that you improve your digestion by eating healthy and a well-balanced diet, and exercising.
+Therefore, it is advised that you improve your digestion by eating healthy and a well-balanced diet and exercising.
 If you think nothing seems to help you get rid of the foul breath, it may be an indication of something more serious.
 In such cases, it is recommended that you seek a doctor’s advice.